dokku/dokku/docs/deployment/methods/git.md

 Application deployments will include a special `GIT_REV` environment variable containing the current deployment sha being deployed.
 For rebuilds, this sha will remain the same.

-To configure the name of the `GIT_REV` environment variable, run the `git:set` subcommand as follows:
+To configure the name of the `GIT_REV` environment variable, run the `git:set` command as follows:

 ```shell
 # on the Dokku host